 Taiwan is known as a foodie’s paradise.
 The streets come alive at night and are filled with street food everywhere you look.
 Located in New Taipei City, the Raohe Night Market is the most famous and popular night market in Taipei for tourists.

 There is a train stop two blocks from the night market, so it is easy to get to from the Taipei Main Station or wherever you are in the city.
-It takes about 15 – 20 minutes on the train to get to the night market depending on where you’re coming from.
+It takes about 15 – 20 minutes on the train to get to the night market.
+It depends on where you’re coming from.

 Raohe Night Market is most famous for its black pepper buns.
 The buns are slowly cooked in a huge tandoor-like oven and are served piping hot straight out of the oven.
 The buns are filled with pork, onions, and, of course, a generous helping of pepper.
-There is a vegetarian version filled with potatoes as well, but there are much better vegetarian options at the market.
+There is a vegetarian version filled with potatoes, but there are much better vegetarian options at the market.

-Black pepper buns are one of the most popular food items at Raohe Night Market so be prepared to wait in a long line to get one!
+Black pepper buns are one of the most popular food items at Raohe Night Market.
+Be ready to wait in a long line to get one!

 A few other popular street food dishes you should try: